 The digitised blade is analysed in 20 different blade sections at constant radial positions based on the slices from the digitisation.
 Each blade section is parameterised by algorithms based on Heinze et al. (2014) and Ernst et al. (2016) and exemplified in Figure 3.
 The camber is approximated by the Delaunay triangulation (Aurenhammer, 1991), where the middle points of enveloping circles around the Delaunay triangles correspond to the camber line.
-This approach fails near regions with high curvature, e.g. leading-or trailing -edge.
+This approach fails near regions with high curvature, e.g. leading- or trailing -edge.
 Therefore, different filters, based on the curvature of the camber, are applied in regions near the trailing- and the leading-edge in order to remove outliers.
 The leading-edge camber is approximated by a second order function attaching to the estimated camber based on the Delaunay triangulation and the trailing-edge by a first-order function, resulting in crossings with the blade's macroscopic geometry.
-These crossings are the leading-edge and trailing-edge stagnation points which are used for rotating the blade around the origin and shifting the profile that the leading-edge stagnation point is placed at the coordinate system's origin and the trailing-edge is horizontally aligned with the origin.
-This simplifies further calculations.
-The leading-edge radius $r{LE}$ is approximated by fitting a circle within the given blade geometry using a least-square method solved by a Levenberg-Marquardt algorithm (Moré, 1978).
-This algorithm is used also for fitting an ellipse at the trailing-edge giving the parameter $a{TE}$ along the camber line axis and $b{TE}$ orthogonal to the camber.
+These crossings are the leading-edge and trailing-edge stagnation points and are used for rotating the blade, where the leading-edge stagnation point is placed at the coordinate system's origin and the trailing-edge is horizontally aligned with the origin.
+The leading-edge radius r{LE} is approximated by fitting a circle within the given blade geometry using a least-square method solved by a Levenberg-Marquardt algorithm (Moré, 1978).
+This algorithm is used also for fitting an ellipse at the trailing-edge giving the parameter a{TE} along the camber line axis and b{TE} orthogonal to the camber.
 Furthermore, the curvature of the camber line has to be within certain defined tolerances.
-Stagger angle $\gamma$ and chord length l are calculated by trigonometric functions.
+Stagger angle γ and chord length l are calculated by trigonometric functions.
 The geometric parameters considered in this work are shown in Table 1 including their absolute ranges and 95% confidence intervals.
-The absolute ranges are derived of the min-max value of each geometric parameter within the 36 digitised blades.
+The absolute ranges are derived of the min-max value of each geometric parameter within the XX digitised blades.
 The measurement accuracy of the digitisation and parameterisation is determined by measuring two blades in five different fixtures.
 The point clouds are aligned and the parameters extracted.
 The maximum deviation for each parameter is used as approximation of the measurement accuracy.
 Additionally, the range of surface roughness applied to the CFD simulations is presented with a relative error of the optical measurements based on a confidence level of 95% (see Gilge et al. (2019)).